How do you cut clothes for a zombie costume?

 Use a razor blade or scissors to cut the shirt and pants of the outfit.
 Begin the tears with the scissors and finish the tears by hand tearing about three inches.
 Rip open the back of the shirt or suit jacket.
 Rip multi-layers, such as a shirt and jacket, together for added realism.

-How do you dress up as a zombie?
+How do you dress as a zombie?

-How do you splash fake blood on a shirt?
+How do you make fake sweat stains?